Phone / WhatsApp :+86 15868721920

 Direct Answer:

-Stainless Steel GradeCorrosion Resistance in Marine Conditions
+Stainless Steel GradeCorrosion Resistance in Marine/Chloride Conditions (rule-of-thumb)

 Importance of “L” Grades for Welding